osrf/osrf_pycommon/docs/process_utils.rst

 - :py:func:`osrf_pycommon.process_utils.execute_process`
 - :py:func:`osrf_pycommon.process_utils.execute_process_split`

-These functions are not yet using the ``trollius``/``asyncio`` framework as a back-end and therefore on Windows will not stream the data from the subprocess as it does on Unix machines.
+These functions are not yet using the ``asyncio`` framework as a back-end and therefore on Windows will not stream the data from the subprocess as it does on Unix machines.
 Instead data will not be yielded until the subprocess is finished and all output is buffered (the normal warnings about long running programs with lots of output apply).

 The streaming of output does not work on Windows because on Windows the :py:func:`select.select` method only works on sockets and not file-like objects which are used with subprocess pipes.